-- III.
-That now, in terms of the Haryana Real Estate (Regulation and Development) Amendment Rules, 2019 (hereinafter referred to as the "said amendment rules"), the complainants have filed the present complaint under the amended rule-28 in the amended 'Form CRA' and is seeking the relief of possession, interest and compensation u/s 18 of the said Act. - IV.
-That statement of objects and reasons as well as the preamble of the said Act clearly state that the RERA is enacted for effective consumer protection and to protect the interest of consumers in the real estate sector.
+- be applied prospectively and not retrospectively to the complaints, including the present complaint, which were filed prior to the said amendment rules, and which were already transferred/placed before the adjudicating officer.
+That the transfer/recall of the present complaint by the authority from the adjudicating officer has been erroneously made as there is no such provision of law either under the said Act or under the said rules by virtue of which the authority can transfer the complaints pending before the adjudicating officer to the authority and vice-versa and hence the transfer of the present complaint is without any legal sanctity and is therefore bad in law. - XIII.
+That without prejudice to the above, the complaint is neither signed by the complainants nor supported by any proper affidavit with a proper verification.
+In the absence of a signed complaint with proper verified and attested affidavit supporting the complaint, the complaint is liable to be rejected. - XIV.
+That the statement of objects and reasons as well as the preamble of the said Act clearly state that the RERA is enacted for effective consumer protection and to protect the interest of consumers in the real estate sector.
 RERA is not enacted to protect the interest of investors.
 As the said Act has not defined the term consumer, therefore the definition of "Consumer" as provided under the Consumer Protection Act, 1986 has to be referred for adjudication of the present complaint.
-The complainants are investors and not consumers and nowhere in the present complaint have the complainants pleaded as to how the complainants are consumers as defined in the Consumer Protection Act, 1986 qua the respondent.
-The complainants, who are already the owners of House No. 25/4, Block-25, East Patel Nagar, New Delhi (address mentioned in the booking application form and apartment buyer agreement) are investors, who never had any intention to buy the apartment for their own personal use and have now filed the present complaint on false and frivolous grounds.
+The complainants are investors and not consumer and nowhere in the present complaint has the complainant pleaded as to how the complainant is a consumer as defined in the Consumer Protection Act, 1986 qua the respondent.
+The complainants have deliberately not pleaded the purpose for which the complainant has entered into an agreement with the respondent to purchase the apartment in question.
+The complainants are already the owner and residents of House No.8, Bank Enclave, Ring Road, Rajouri Garden, New Delhi-110027 (address mentioned in the booking application form, apartment buyer agreement and the present complaint) are investors, who never had any intention to buy the apartment for their own personal use and kept on avoiding the performance of their contractual obligations of making timely payments and have now filed the present complaint on false and frivolous grounds.